bencxs/machine-learning/projects/capstone/deep_learning/README.md

 Else, if running in a local machine, then open your command window or terminal and execute the code files below:

 `jupyter notebook 3_preprocess_multi.ipynb`

 `jupyter notebook 4_model_multi.ipynb`

 To load TensorBoard, in your command window or terminal:

 The general command line format is as follows:

 `tensorboard --logdir=\path_to_event_files`

-For example, to run TensorBoard, type
+For example, to run TensorBoard, type:

 `tensorboard --logdir=\home\ubuntu\model`

-Then, launch TensorBoard by navigating to your internet browser and type `{Private IP Address}:6006`
+Then, launch TensorBoard by navigating to your internet browser and type:

+`{Private IP Address}:6006`

+Port 6006 is typically used.
+Note: certain AMI will point to the Public IP instead of Private IP for TensorBoard.